What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: List all cookies by category in your privacy policy.

-□ Provide Granular Cookie Control
+How Do I Provide Granular Cookie Control?

 Users must be able to: